 6. Yellow African Iris

 The Yellow African iris is a rhizomatous perennial that originates from Africa.
-It has glossy green leaves and fluffy, yellow flowers.
+It has glossy green leaves and fluffy yellow flowers.
 This plant is slightly more tricky to care for than the Northern Spicebush.
-But it is well worth the effort for its beautiful blooms.
-(The breathtaking flowers bloom during summer.)
+However, it is well worth the effort for its beautiful blooms.
+The breathtaking flowers bloom during summer.

 7. Mahonia Shrub

 The Mahonia shrub is an excellent choice for homesteaders looking for a low-maintenance plant that still provides stunning blooms.
-This bush is also drought tolerant, making it a borderline-genius option for hot, dry climates.
+This lovely shrub is also drought tolerant, making it a borderline-genius option for hot, dry climates.

 8. Sunshine Ligustrum

 Another great choice is the Sunshine Ligustrum.
 It has brilliant, bright yellow foliage that stays vibrant all year, keeping your garden stunning no matter the weather.

 This bush is fast-growing and can reach up to six feet tall.
 It is also tolerant of a wide range of soils, making it a versatile option for any garden.

 9. Sunny Knock-Out Rose